prototypefund/reproducible-website/_events/paris2018/report.md

 Trust & Delivery

--   What constitutes a proff of reproducibility?
+-   What constitutes a proof of reproducibility?

 -   How do we distinguish or attest that an artifact was built on trusted hardware or in a trusted environment?